 - Is it fun? – Golf is a leisure activity and a sport.
 You should have fun when you’re playing a course.
 Things that aren’t fun: losing golf balls, slow play, boring golf holes.

-- Is it a good value for money? – Golf isn’t cheap activity.
-My goal is to help you know if the course will provide good value for the money you spend
+- Is it a good value for money? – Golf isn’t a cheap activity.
+My goal is to help you know if the course will provide good value for the money you spend.

 Our goal is to be the best source of the best public golf course profiles in Philadelphia.